rgreenjr/atom-elixir-formatter/README.md

 ## Description

-Elixir source code formatter for the Atom editor.
-It automatically formats Elixir code using the new formatter in Elixir 1.6.
+An Elixir source code formatter for the Atom editor.
+It automatically formats Elixir code using the new formatter in Elixir v1.6.

 ## Installation

-Note that `atom-elixir-formatter` requires Elixir 1.6, which is currently unreleased.
+Note that `atom-elixir-formatter` requires Elixir v1.6, which is currently unreleased.
 You'll need to download and compile the master branch of Elixir:

 ```sh
 git clone https://github.com/elixir-lang/elixir.git